Kr04-dev/IPC144/Autotype/README.md

 2. Open VS CODE and test with print("Hello world")

-3. Open CMD and download pyautogui

-4. Installation command: pip install pyautogui
+3. Open CMD and download pyautogui (DO NOT INSTALL ON MATRIX) Installation command: pip install pyautogui
-                      (DO NOT INSTALL ON MATRIX)

-5.
+4.